 The Justice Henry E. Frye Diversity Fellowship honors Henry Frye, former Chief Justice of the North Carolina Supreme Court and Brooks Pierce attorney.
 Awarded each year to a Student of Color enrolled in a full-time JD program at an ABA-accredited law school, the fellowship provides the recipient with a $10,000 scholarship following the completion of the Firm’s Summer Program.

-Pictured: The Honorable Henry E. Frye and Stephanie Turner (Duke Law School Class of 2020), the first recipient of the Frye Fellowship.
+Pictured: The Honorable Henry E. Frye and Mousa Alshanteer (UNC School of Law Class of 2021), the recipient of the 2019 Frye Fellowship.

 Firm-Sponsored Programs & Firm Memberships